return42/sphkerneldoc/linux_src_doc/include/linux/remoteproc_h.rst

 node
     list node related to the rproc subdevs list

-probe
+prepare
-    probe function, called as the rproc is started
+    prepare function, called before the rproc is started

-remove
+start
+    start function, called after the rproc has been started

+stop
-    remove function, called as the rproc is being stopped, the \ ``crashed``\ parameter indicates if this originates from the a recovery
+    stop function, called before the rproc is stopped; the \ ``crashed``\ parameter indicates if this originates from a recovery

+unprepare
+    unprepare function, called after the rproc has been stopped

 .. _`rproc_vring`: